 Implementation of developmentally appropriate activities and projects for young children, which include physical activity and education, literacy and language, and social studies.

-Fall/even-numbered years Course Fee \$10.00 Prerequisite: EDEC 220/221 and EDEC 230/231 or Co-requisite.
+Prerequisite: EDEC 220/221 and EDEC 230/231 or Co-requisite SPRING

-EARLY CHILDHOOD CURRICULUM DESIGN & IMPLEMENTATION II FDFC 283
+EDEC 283 EARLY CHILDHOOD CURRICULUM DESIGN & IMPLEMENTATION II

-2 Credits Focus will be on curriculum content and methods in the areas of mathematics, science, and the arts.
+Focus will be on curriculum content and methods in the areas of mathematics, science, and the arts.
 Students will develop relevant and meaningful curriculum for young children with an emphasis on assessment and providing for the unique needs of each child.

-Spring/odd-numbered years Prerequisite: EDEC 281/282 or Co-requisite
+Prerequisite: EDEC 281/282 or Co-requisite SPRING

-EDEC 284 EARLY CHILDHOOD CURRICULUM DESIGN & IMPLEMENTATION II LAB 1 Credit
+EARLY CHILDHOOD CURRICULUM DESIGN & IMPLEMENTATION II LAB EDEC 284

 Implementation of developmentally appropriate activities and projects for young children, which include science, mathematics, and the arts.

-Spring/odd-numbered years Course Fee \$10.00 Prerequisite: EDEC 281/282 or Co-requisite
+Prerequisite: EDEC 281/282 or Co-requisite SPRING Course Fee \$10.00